zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :type: string
    :condition: optional

-   Consumer's email address, to automatically send the bank transfer details to. **Please note:** the payment instructions will be sent immediately when creating the payment.
+   Consumer's email address, to automatically send the bank transfer details to. **Note:** the payment instructions will be sent immediately when creating the payment.
 If you do not specify the ``locale`` parameter, the email will be sent in English, as we haven't yet been able to detect the consumer's browser language.

 .. parameter:: dueDate
    :type: string
    :condition: optional

-   The date the payment should :doc:`expire </payments/status-changes>`, in ``YYYY-MM-DD`` format. **Please note:** the minimum date is tomorrow and the maximum date is 100 days after tomorrow.
+   The date the payment should :doc:`expire </payments/status-changes>`, in ``YYYY-MM-DD`` format. **Note:** the minimum date is tomorrow and the maximum date is 100 days after tomorrow.

 .. parameter:: locale
    :type: string